 The Town Court plays a vital role in the protection of our safety and our rights as residents of the Town of Kirkwood.
 Every town has a Court, which handles civil and criminal matters.

 Any criminal act, which occurs in this town, is initially under the jurisdiction of our Town Court.
-After the arrest occurs, the individual is brought to court for arraignment.
+After the arrest occurs, the individual must appear for an arraignment.
 The arraignment is the time when a plea of guilty or not guilty is entered to the charge, and if necessary, bail is set.
-Arraignment times for both Criminal and Vehicle and Traffic charges are Tuesday and Thursday at 10:00 AM and 4:00 PM.
+Arraignment times for misdemeanors both Criminal and Vehicle and Traffic charges are the 1st and 3rd Wednesdays from 9:00 AM to 12:00 PM.
 Bail is an amount of money, which a person has to pay to insure a defendant’s appearance in court, pending disposition of the criminal matter.

 The court will also hear matters concerning landlords and tenants such as eviction proceedings, rent due or abandonment of the property.
 Any violations of the Kirkwood Town Code, such as zoning, the noise ordinance, property maintenance, etc. will also be heard in the court.

 Our Town Court also handles Small Claims Court actions.
 Only an individual may bring an action in Small Claims Court up to a monetary limit of $3,000 against any person or corporation who owes money if that person or corporations lives, has an office for the transactions of business, or works within the town.

 Visit www.nycourthelp.gov for DYI form and directions regarding civil matters.

 On-Line Payments at www.paycourtonline.com or 1-800-701-8560